almartson/AI_StateMachine_DronesDemo/README.md

 :bulb: About the Lighting:
 I decided to test an Assets called 'VertexDynamicLightmap' (Vertex Lit Shader: Baked Shadows Realtime Light, made by: Nurface): to allow having Realtime Point Lights :flashlight: (one per Drone) with Baked Lighting (i.e.: a Directional source of light, which would be: :sunny: the Sun), basically Vertex Lit (Rendering Path).
 It works like a charm and looks fine.
 You can download it in: https://assetstore.unity.com/packages/vfx/shaders/vertex-lit-shader-baked-shadows-realtime-light-75977

 :video_game: It was made in Unity 2018.4.0f1.

+I hope it to be useful for anybody studying A.I.

 AlMartson